WarrenWeckesser/numtypes/README.md

   value as `nan`.
 * `complex_int8`, `complex_int16`, `complex_int32` and `complex_int64` are
   complex numbers with integer real and imaginary parts.
+* `polarcomplex64` and `polarcomplex128` are complex numbers represented
+  in polar coordinates.
+(The Python objects and NumPy data types have been created, but the NumPy ufuncs are not implemented yet.)

 This package is an experimental work in progress.
 Use at your own risk!